yarba/g4_py8_decayer/README.md

 These instructions have been tested on FNAL WC-IC cluster (head node wc.fnal.gov).
 They're expected to work also on FNAL Geant4 VM (geant4vmgp01.fnal.gov).

-In general, only setting the compiler and cmake are kind of /"FNAL-centric/"; apart from that the described procedure should work on other platforms, e.g. lxplus,cern.sh, etc.
+In general, only setting the compiler and cmake are kind of "FNAL-centric"; apart from that the described procedure should work on other platforms, e.g. lxplus,cern.sh, etc.

 * Setup compiler and cmake